 N. Cordoba, et. al., 2020, p.49.

-pH: hydrogen ion concentration
+pH: number of hydrogen ion concentration

 total titratable acidity measures all protons

-- less pH AND less perceptible acidity
+- lower pH AND less perceived acidity

 The concentration of fats in unfiltered coffee (e.g., espresso) is higher than in filter coffees.
 A filter retains many fats.